 Samsung phones that support 5G

 - Later 2019 Samsung 5G smartphone for AT&T

 There has been next to nothing on the 5G front from Sony, so we have no idea when a 5G Xperia smartphone might be released.
 However, Sony is on Qualcomm’s list of 5G partners, so you might see one in 2019.

 News from late 2018 said ZTE had to delay its first 5G phone until late 2019, so it was a surprise to see ZTE drop the Axon 10 Pro 5G into the ring at MWC 2019.
 It’s a true flagship phone with the Snapdragon 855 and various A.I.-powered systems inside.
-The Axon 10 Pro 5G will be available in the first half of 2019 in Europe and China in May 2019.
+The Axon 10 Pro 5G released in Europe and China in May 2019.
 ZTE’s sub-brand Nubia also announced a 5G phone recently: The Nubia X. It’s unknown when this will launch, but it’s likely to be released in China first.